tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

 For version 2019-12-12 and above, `List Blobs` returns the `IsCurrentVersion` element for the current version of the blob with the value set to `true`, to differentiate it from the read-only automatically generated versions.

+For version 2019-12-12 and above, `List Blobs` returns the `TagCount` element for blobs with any tags.
+The `Tags` element appear when this operation includes the `include={tags}` parameter.
+These elements do not appear if there are no tags on the blob.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <EnumerationResults ServiceEndpoint="http://myaccount.blob.core.windows.net/"  ContainerName="mycontainer">